meircif/lumi-lang/docs/user-types.rst

 * only dynamic parameters are supported (``Generic`` type)
 * no need to add ``Generic`` - only the parameter name is needed
-* some types are not supported as parameter values:
+* Arrays are not supported as parameter values

-   * any primitive type
-   * String
-   * Array

 .. _syntax-embed: